He tossed Rei’s limp body aside, and I watched in disbelief as her body crumpled to the ground like a rag doll.

 I looked to see what he was laughing at.
 Kiko was motionless on the ground, her face buried into it as if groveling in penance.
 The ground shook slightly and then grew with intensity at the same rate as Ozias’ laughter.
 The air around me became an icy chill that sent shivers all over my body.
 Then… complete silence.
 The only thing I heard was my breath leaving my body in a cloud of icy vapor.

 Roju-Draven’s reaction changed drastically.
 The cold, calculating man suddenly had an expression of fear strike his face as he released Kiko’s body from underneath his foot.
 She didn’t react to him, he was no longer a concern to her.

 I zoomed in on her with S.E.E.S. but what I saw was no longer Kiko.
 She slowly got to her knees and stood up.
 Her hair was a mess, hanging down the sides of her face leaving her expression unknown.
 Her head calmly lifted up to face the man who had just killed her best friend.

-As soon as I saw her face I was hit with a lightning bolt of overwhelming terror.
+As soon as I saw her face I was hit with overwhelming terror.
 Her mere aura petrified me with an emotion I’ve never felt before.
 Her eyes were now a dazzling bright blue, the brightest light in the night, but the most frightening part about her was the smile that crept across her face as she glared at the man she was now longing to tear apart, with her own bare hands.